The Primordial Inflation Explorer (PIXIE): Mission Design and Science Goals: Science Goals

 The Cosmic Infrared Background (CIB) is the integrated thermal emission of optical and ultraviolet light emitted by stars and active galactic nuclei, then absorbed and re-radiated by dust.
 It measures the energy release from the post-recombination universe and constrains the star formation history across cosmic time.
 Although the CIB amplitude is broadly consistent with known source populations, the comparison to integrated source counts is limited in part by the $\sim$6\% uncertainty in the CIB amplitude \cite{ firas_cib_spectrum_1998, odegard/etal:2019, duivenvoorden/etal:2020}.
 PIXIE's absolute calibration determines the sky brightness to 0.1\% accuracy at frequencies above 600~GHz \cite{pixie_calibration}.
 Confusion with thermal emission from the diffuse Galactic cirrus and zodiacal emission will limit determination of the CIB monopole amplitude to comparable precision, providing a target for comparison with source counts.

 PIXIE will also map the CIB distribution across the sky.
-The dipole anisotropy in the cosmic microwave background is attributed to the motion of the Solar System with respect to the rest frame of the surface of last scattering at redshift $z \sim 1100$.
-The observed homogeneity of the universe on scales larger than $\sim$100~Mpc implies that the integrated far-IR emission from galaxies at $z<6$ should show a comparable kinematic dipole, with amplitude $\Delta I/I = 1.2 \times 10^{-3}$ in the same direction $(l,b) = (264.021^\circ 48.253^\circ$) as the CMB dipole \cite{planck_2018_overview}.
-Assuming that the CIB and CMB spectral shapes are independent of direction on the sky, a pixel-by-pixel fit of the CIB amplitude, CMB signal amplitudes, and foreground amplitudes/spectral parameters can determine the CIB dipole amplitude to 5\% and direction to 4$^\circ$ uncertainty, where the uncertainties are dominated by confusion with the Galactic and zodiacal foregrounds.
+The dipole anisotropy in the cosmic microwave background is usually attributed to the motion of the Solar System with respect to the rest frame of the surface of last scattering at redshift $z \sim 1100$.
+The observed homogeneity of the universe on scales larger than $\sim$100~Mpc implies that the integrated far-IR emission from galaxies at $z<6$ should show a comparable kinematic dipole, with amplitude $\Delta I/I = 1.2 \times 10^{-3}$ in the same direction $(l,b) = (264.021^\circ, 48.253^\circ$) as the CMB dipole \cite{planck_2018_overview}.
+Since the CIB represents the integrated emission from all galaxies, its dipole does not suffer from potential bias from survey completeness.
+A statistically significant difference in either amplitude or direction between the CMB and CIB dipoles would provide evidence for a non-kinematic component for the CMB dipole resulting from pre-inflationary physics \cite{king/ellis:1973, tiwari/etal:2022}.

+To quantify the PIXIE sensitivity to the CIB dipole, we generate a sky model with the nominal CMB, CIB, and Galactic foregrounds, including the dominant foregrounds from Galactic dust and zodiacal emission.
+We then add simulated instrument noise and perform a pixel-by-pixel fit of the CIB amplitude, CMB amplitude, and foreground amplitudes/spectral parameters ($\S$\ref{sec:foregrounds}) for 5000 realizations of the noise.
+We assume that the CIB spectral energy distribution is independent of direction on the sky, fitting a global CIB spectrum with amplitude fitted individually in each pixel.
+Foreground parameters (amplitude, temperatures, spectral indices) are fit on a pixel-by-pixel basis.
+The resulting distribution for the CIB in each pixel recovers the CIB dipole amplitude to 5\% and direction to 4$^\circ$ uncertainty, where the uncertainties are dominated by confusion with the Galactic and zodiacal foregrounds.